 Kubernetes also assists with workload portability and load balancing by letting you move applications without redesigning them.

 Main components of Kubernetes:

-- Master: The machine that controls Kubernetes nodes.
+- Control plane: The collection of processes that control Kubernetes nodes.
 This is where all task assignments originate.

 - Kubelet: This service runs on nodes and reads the container manifests and ensures the defined containers are started and running.